Skip to main content

 COMMUNITY=yourcommunity

-When updating the /etc/pam.d/password-auth file, it's crucial to ensure that the authentication rules are properly configured to accommodate BlockID 2FA.
-Here's what needs to be done:
+When updating the password-auth file located in the /etc/pam.d/password-auth directory, it is essential to ensure that the authentication rules are properly configured to support BlockID 2FA.
+It is recommended to follow the guidelines suggested below:

-• There should not be any auth rule with control flag as ** sufficient or [...success=done...] **, as it will bypass any other PAM (BlockID) after itself.
+• You must not have any auth rule with a control flag set to sufficient or [...success=done...], as it will bypass any other PAM rules (such as BlockID).

-• For any auth rule having control flag as sufficient needs to be changed to ** [success=X default=ignore] **, where X is the number of auth rules, below current auth rule, in the same file.
+• For any auth rule with the control flag set to sufficient, update it to [success=X default=ignore], where X represents the number of authentication rules that appear after the current rule in the file.

-• For any auth rule having [...success=done...] needs to be changed to [success=X default=ignore], where X is the number of auth rules, below current auth rule, in the same file.
-This will not create technical change in password-auth and simultaneously allow blockid 2FA to work.
+• For any auth rule with the flag [...success=done...] , modify it to [success=X default=ignore] , where X is the number of authentication rules below the current auth rule, in the same file.
+This change ensures that the password-auth file remains technically unchanged while still allowing BlockID 2FA to work.

 auth [success=3 default=ignore] pam_sss.so forward_pass

-• Add the pam_blockId.so auth rule after your primary authentication (which is password-auth by default) and set its control flag as requisite.
+• Add the pam_blockId.so authentication rule immediately after the primary authentication (typically password-auth by default) and set its control flag to requisite.

-• If there is any another PAM file entry with control flag as substack, preceding the pam_blockId.so:
+• If there is another PAM entry with a control flag of substack before pam_blockId.so:

-• Verify it doesn't contain auth rules marked as sufficient or success=done (see the changes required for /etc/pam.d/password-auth).
+• Ensure it does not contain any authentication rules marked as sufficient or success=done (refer to the changes needed for /etc/pam.d/password-auth).

-The following flags and their values need to be added in the /etc/ssh/sshd_config file:
+Add the following flags and their values to the sshd_config file located in the /etc/ssh/ directory:

 FlagsValueDescription